McEwan Cooper Kirkpatrick LLP

 - decide not to correct the personal information, but annotate the personal information that a correction was requested but not made.

 The Website may contain links to other websites or internet resources.
 When you click on one of those links you are contacting another website or internet resources that may collect information about you voluntarily or through cookies or other technologies.
-McEwan Cooper Dennis LLP has no responsibility or liability for or control over those other websites or internet resources or their collection, use and disclosure of your personal information.
+McEwan Cooper Kirkpatrick LLP has no responsibility or liability for or control over those other websites or internet resources or their collection, use and disclosure of your personal information.

 Contacting or communicating with us

-If you have any questions with respect to McEwan Cooper Dennis LLP policies concerning the handling of your personal information, or if you wish to request access to, or correction of, your personal information under our care and control, please contact us at:
+If you have any questions with respect to McEwan Cooper Kirkpatrick LLP policies concerning the handling of your personal information, or if you wish to request access to, or correction of, your personal information under our care and control, please contact us at: